Agriculture: Small Grains Pest Management Guidelines

 Comments on the Disease

 The fungus survives on crop residue and on roots of certain grass weeds, including bentgrass, quackgrass, and some species of brome.
-Under conditions of high soil moisture, the fungus spreads to adjacent plants by root contact.
+When soil moisture is high, the fungus spreads to adjacent plants by root contact.
 Infection is favored by cool weather.
 Take-all is more severe in plants grown on alkaline soil or soil deficient in nutrients.

 Management